Cuyahoga Valley Scenic Railroad train tracks

 Roscoe Village, Coshocton

 Autumn is one of the best times to experience southeast Ohio’s restored 1830s-era canal town.
-Not only can you enjoy a boat ride on the horse-drawn Monticello III, you can take in Roscoe Village’s annual Apple Butter Stirrin’ Festival.
-Set for Oct.
-19 through 21, the celebration corresponds with the Monticello III’s last weekend of operation each year.
-“The time I like working best is the fall,” says Edward Finlay, who captains the Monticello III along a restored portion of the Ohio & Erie Canal.
-“That’s probably my favorite time to look at the environment as we ride the canal boat.”
+Not only can you enjoy a boat ride on the horse-drawn Monticello III, you can take in Roscoe Village’s annual Apple Butter Stirrin’ Festival (the 2024 festival was Oct.
+18 through 20).
+The celebration corresponds with the Monticello III’s last weekend of operation each year.
+“The time I like working best is the fall,” Edward Finlay, who captains the Monticello III along a restored portion of the Ohio & Erie Canal, said “That’s probably my favorite time to look at the environment as we ride the canal boat.”
 Between 10,000 and 12,000 people visit the village during the Apple Butter Stirrin’ Festival each year.
 Admission is $5 (ages 11 and under free), which includes admission to the village’s living history buildings.
 600 N. Whitewoman St., Coshocton 43812, roscoevillage.com

 ---